Automatically designing CNN architectures using genetic algorithm for image classification: The Proposed Algorithm

 As introduced in Section~\ref{section_literature}, a CNN is composed of the convolutional layers, pooling layers and occasionally fully-connected layers.
 The performance of a CNN highly relies on its depth, and the skip connections could turn the \textit{deep depth} to be a reality.
 In the proposed encoding strategy, we design a new building block by directly using the skip connections, named the skip layer, to replace the convolutional layer when forming a CNN.
 In addition, the fully-connected layers are discarded in the proposed encoding strategy (the reason will be given later in this subsection).
 In summary, only the skip layers and the pooling layers are used to construct a CNN in the proposed encoding strategy.

 Specifically, a skip layer is composed of two convolutional layers and one skip connection.
 The skip connection connects from the input of the first convolutional layer to the output of the second convolutional layer.
-An example of the skip layer is shown in Fig.~\ref{fig_skip_layer}.
 As introduced above, the parameters of a convolutional layer are the number of feature maps, the filter size, the stride size and the convolutional operation type.
-In the proposed encoding strategy, we use the same settings for the filter sizes, stride sizes and convolutional operations.
-Particularly, the filter and stride sizes are set to $3\times 3 $ and $1\times 1$, respectively, and only the \textit{same} convolutional operation type is used.
+In the proposed encoding strategy, we use the same settings for the filter sizes, stride sizes and convolutional operations, respectively.
+Particularly, the filter and stride sizes are set to $3\times 3 $ and $1\times 1$, respectively, and only the \textit{same} convolutional operation is used.
 To this end, the parameters encoded for a skip layer are the numbers of the feature maps for the two convolutional layers (denoted as $F1$ and $F2$, respectively).
-In addition, the pooling layers used in the proposed encoding strategy are set to be $2\times 2$ for both the kernel sizes and the stride sizes.
+In addition, the pooling layers used in the proposed encoding strategy are set to be $2\times 2$ for the kernel sizes and the stride sizes.
 To this end, the parameter encoded for a pooling layer is only the pooling type (denoted as $P1$).
 Note that, the reasons for this design and adopting the settings for such a design will be explained later in this subsection.